yuanhao53/yuanhao53.github.io/_pages/about.md

 ---

 **Pu Yuanhao** is currently a (3rd-year) full-time Ph.D. student in [School of Artificial Intelligence & Data Science](https://saids.ustc.edu.cn) (formerly named as School of Data Science), University of Science and Technology of China (USTC), under the supervison of [Prof.Defu Lian](https://faculty.ustc.edu.cn/liandefu).
-He got his B.S. degree from [School of Mathematical Sciences](https://math.ustc.edu.cn/), University of Science and Technology of China (USTC) in June, 2021.
+He got his B.S. degree from [School of Mathematical Sciences](https://math.ustc.edu.cn/), University of Science and Technology of China (USTC) in Jun., 2021.

 His research interest mainly focus on **Machine Learning Theories** and its applications on **Recommender Systems**, especially for theoretical understandings which is beneficial for **Interpretability** and **Model Design**.

 Educational Experience
 ======
-2017.9-2021.6: B.S., School of Mathematical Sciences, University of Science and Technology of China (majoring in Probablilty & Statistics)
+- 2017.9-2021.6: B.S., School of Mathematical Sciences, University of Science and Technology of China (majoring in Probablilty & Statistics)

-2021.9-till now: Ph.D., School of Artificial Intelligence & Data Science
+- 2021.9-till now: Ph.D., School of Artificial Intelligence & Data Science (transferred from M.S. of Computer Technology with a successive postgraduate-doctoral program in Sep.
+2023)

 Getting started
 ======